Heidelberg Field, Gulf of Mexico, United States of America

 The oil discovery was further appraised in April 2012 followed by the sidetracking of the appraisal well to assess the down deep extent of the Heidelberg field.

-Pre-front-end engineering and design (pre-FEED) works for the project were subsequently carried out in the same year.
+Initial front-end engineering and design (FEED) works for the project were subsequently carried out in the same year.

 Developing the Gulf of Mexico-based oil field

-A truss spar will be used as the drilling and production platform at Heidelberg.
+A truss spar is used as the drilling and production platform at Heidelberg.
 The cylindrical and partially submerged spar platform was chosen for its suitability in deepwater oil and gas operation.

-The design strengths of a spar include greater capacity to withstand hydrostatic pressure and support high-pressure risers, while offering stability in deepwater against topside buoyancy as well as natural forces such as typhoons or hurricanes.
+The design strengths of a spar include greater capacity to withstand hydrostatic pressure and support high-pressure risers, while offer stability in deepwater against topside buoyancy, as well as natural forces such as typhoons or hurricanes.

-The Heidelberg crude output is due to be conveyed to an existing third party via a 20in diameter and 55km long pipeline to be built, owned and operated by Enbridge.
+The Heidelberg crude output is conveyed to an existing third party via a 20in diameter and 55km-long pipeline built, owned and operated by Enbridge.

 Contractors involved with Heidelberg oil field

 Technip was contracted for the engineering, construction and transport of the 23,000t Heidelberg truss spar.
-It is the eighth Spar to be delivered by Technip to Anadarko.
+It is the eighth Spar delivered by Technip to Anadarko.

-The project management and engineering is being executed at Technip's operating centre in Houston, Texas.
-The detailed hull design and fabrication are being carried out at its construction yard in Pori, Finland.
+The project management and engineering was executed at Technip's operating centre in Houston, Texas.
+The detailed hull design and fabrication was carried out at its construction yard in Pori, Finland.

 First Subsea was subcontracted by Technip in July 2013 to supply the subsea mooring connectors for the Heidelberg truss spar platform.

 Subsea 7 received a contract in the same month for the engineering, fabrication and installation of risers, pipelines and flowlines.
-The offshore work under the contract is expected to start by the end of 2014 with the use of Seven Borealis pipelay vessel.
+The offshore work under the contract started at the end of 2014 with the use of Seven Borealis pipelay vessel.

 Stones field is situated in Block 508 in the Walker Ridge area of the Gulf of Mexico, around 322km off the coast of New Orleans, Louisiana.